Years ago, I was handed the most wonderful book by a friend.

 When you meet a “Very Important Person,” you will just know!

-You will experience a sweetness and an ease that only comes with the very best relationships.
+You will experience the sweetness and ease that only comes with the very best relationships.

 And, when I think of these “Very Important People,” I think of Proverbs 11:25,